 Club 27 is a great Oslo hostel with affordable prices, dormitory rooms, including female-only dormitory rooms.
 The bed prices in dormitories start from 350 NOK with free cancellation.

 # HOTELS IN WESTERN OSLO

-In the past, the terms east and west side of Oslo were used to distinguish the economic and social difference between areas in Oslo.
+In the past, the terms east and west side of Oslo were used to distinguish the economic and social differences between areas in Oslo.
 Nowadays, it is not really the case, but the prices of houses and food are still higher in the west part of the city.

-Majorstuen is a popular transport hub in Oslo with metro, tram and buses, making it a busy area bustling with people and vehicles.
+Majorstuen is a popular transport hub in Oslo with metro, tram, and buses, making it a busy area bustling with people and vehicles.
 It is also a good place for nightlife and shopping.